MStarmans91/WORC/README.md

 See also the [requirements file](requirements.txt).

+## Start
+We provide an example script for you to get started with.
+Make sure you input your own data as the sources.
+Also, check out the unit tests of several tools in the WORC/resources/fastr_tests directory.

 ## WIP
 - We are working on improving the documentation.
 - We are working on the addition of different classifiers.
 - Examples and unit tests will be added.
+- We have some issues with installing numpy and scipy in the requirements.
+There is now a workaround implemented.

 ## License
 This package is covered by the open source [APACHE 2.0 License](APACHE-LICENSE-2.0).